KrinaInamdar/qe-se-catalyst/module4_demo/PRESENTATION_SCRIPT.md

 - Make it interactive: "Let's see what happens when..."
 - Show enthusiasm about serverless benefits
 - Acknowledge trade-offs honestly
-- Use analogies: "EC2 is like owning a car, Lambda is like Uber"
+- Use analogies: "Elastic Beanstalk is like a managed apartment, Lambda is like a hotel room - pay only when you're there"

 ---